mattn/memo/README.md

 assetsdir = "/path/to/assets"     # assets directory for serve command
 ```

-editor, selectcmd, grepcmd can be used placeholder below.
+memodir and assetsdir can be used `~/` prefix or `$HOME` or OS specific environment variables. editor, selectcmd and grepcmd can be used placeholder below.

 |placeholder|replace to     |
 |-----------|---------------|